cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Setting up the environment variables
 ------------------------------------
-T-Coffee can have its own environment file.
-This environment is kept in a file named ``t_coffee_env`` in the folder $HOME/.t_coffee/ and can be edited.
+T-Coffee can have its own environment file, kept in a file named ``t_coffee_env`` in the folder $HOME/.t_coffee/ and can be edited (under maintenance...).
 The value of any legal variable can be modified through that file.
 For instance, here are some examples of 1) using a configuration file when not requiring a proxy, 2) setting up any environment variable using the **-setenv** or 3) simply using an export.

 ::